miklevin/MikeLev.in/_posts/2025-07-16-lisp-ai-soul-persistent-state.md

 > As my final trick I'm letting the Cursor AI, not Claude but the "light" one
 > with unlimited querying, have a look at this article.
 Why?
 Because I'm trying
-> to "*bring it down*" to a not-all-powerful-genie level.
+> to *"bring it down"* to a not-all-powerful-genie level.

 **Me**: [Pastes article and says...]